open-wa/wa-automate-nodejs/README.md

 With v1.2.4, you can now run multiple sessions of @open-wa/wa-automate in the same 'app'.
 This allows you to do interesting things for example:

 1. Design and run automated tests for you WA bot.
-2. Connect two or more whatsapp numbers to a single (or multiple) message handler(s)
+2. Connect two or more WA numbers to a single (or multiple) message handler(s)
 3. Use one client to make sure another one is alive by pinging it.

 Please see demo/index.ts for a working example